 - Working memory

 Beef brain may also benefit athletes and other fitness enthusiasts.
-Assuming one’s thyroid is healthy enough, the huge amounts of cholesterol it contains will be converted into large amounts of DHEA, progesterone, pregnenolone, and testosterone.
+Assuming one’s thyroid is healthy enough, the huge amounts of cholesterol it contains can be converted into large amounts of DHEA, progesterone, pregnenolone, and testosterone.

 Sourcing Quality Beef Brain